Motion Functions

 $speeds The speeds at which to move the specified axes.

-Freerunning is when an axis or axes moves indefinitely at a specified velocity.
-As with other basic moves, the executing task continues immediately to the next line of the program and does not wait for the move to finish.
+Freerun motion is when an axis or axes move indefinitely at a specified velocity.
+Use the MoveFreerun() function to execute freerun moves.
+As with the MoveAbsolute() and MoveIncremental() functions, the controller immediately moves to the next line of the program and does not wait for the freerun move to finish.

 Use the functions that follow to start or stop a freerun.